aiven/aiven-docs/docs/platform/howto/byoc/delete-custom-cloud.md

 :::important
 Remember to remove the resources created in your AWS account when applying the Terraform template to create the custom cloud.
 They are not removed automatically after deleting the cloud.
-Unless you\'ve removed them earlier, use the `terraform destroy` command to delete them.
+Unless you've removed them earlier, use the `terraform destroy` command to delete them.
 See the guidelines on how to use the `destroy` command in [Command: destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy).